CaesarMundi/CaesarMundi/README.md

 # Hi I'm CaesarMundi 👋

 ### Who I am
-+Working as an engineer
++ Working as an engineer
-+Background in physics, environmental sciences, and music
++ Background in physics, environmental sciences, and music

 ### Working on
-+Image recognition
++ Image recognition

 ### Fun Fact
-+Chickens are dinosaurs
++ Chickens are dinosaurs

 <!--
 **CaesarMundi/CaesarMundi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.